 Dear Project Supporters,

 Thank YOU, for your continued support.
-Because of YOU, more children at Bitame Lucia Nursery and Primary School are learning basic computer skills with the new computers we received.
+Because of YOU, more children at Bitame Lucia Nursery and Primary School in rural Cameroon receive the education they need.

 Develop Africa team

 School supplies received